frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.4.0
+- Controller will no longer show automatically on touch and key events.
+- Added showController and hideController methods for explicit control of controller visibility.
+- Plugin will not longer close on KEYCODE_BACK key event, please call .close() explicitly.
+- Plugin will request audio focus on startup.
+It will also listen for audio focus events and pause/play on those events.
+It will close on AUDIOFOCUS_LOSS.
+- START_EVENT will return additional info `audioFocus` which can be AUDIOFOCUS_REQUEST_FAILED or AUDIOFOCUS_REQUEST_GRANTED.
+- STATE_EVENT will return additional info `controllerVisible` to tell the app if controller is visible or not.

 ## Changes in version 2.3.0

 - Renamed plugin's namespace from window.exoplayer to window.ExoPlayer